 “But even here the risk is fully connected to the potential behaviour of some major political groups.”

-Svitlana, 23, a civil society activist in Lviv, western Ukraine, has for the past five years invited young people from eastern cities to spend Christmas with families in Lviv.
+Svitlana, 23, a civil society activist in Lviv, has for the past five years invited young people from eastern cities to spend Christmas with families in Lviv.

-“They feel like they are coming to a foreign country.
-Some of them are scared to speak Russian on the street in case they get a bad reaction,“ she said.
+“They [people from eastern Ukraine] feel like they are coming to a foreign country.
+Some of them are scared to speak Russian on the street in Lviv in case they get a bad reaction,“ she said.